 Salt and pepper

-What’s great about diabetes is you don’t have to swear off dessert entirely, especially when someone like Martha Stewart’s got your back.
-Keep watching those portions and counting those carbs, especially if you’re not on a gluten-free diet.
+Having diabetes doesn't mean you have to swear off dessert entirely, especially when someone like Martha Stewart’s got your back.
 Skip the starch at dinner if you know you’ll be having seconds of dessert.
 There are a number of low-sugar options that rely on the natural sweetness in fruit (fructose) to satisfy the biggest sweet tooth, like poached stone fruit or a citrus cobbler.

 Happy eating and happy holidays from all of us at MedTruth!